Why Your Business Need Emotion-based Customer Segmentation

-The trio says such motivators provide a better gauge of customers’ future value to a firm than any other metric, including brand awareness and customer satisfaction, and can be an important new source of growth and profitability.
+The trio says such emotional motivators provide a better gauge of customers’ future value to a firm than any other metric, including emotional branding awareness and customer satisfaction, and can be an important new source of growth and profitability.

 Today, with the advent of new technologies including the ability to measure and analyze copious amounts of data using computers, more and more businesses are actively looking at EQ as a new tool to bring in new customers, increase loyalty, so also gain market share.

 It is indeed a fact, as emphasized in the HBR paper, that up till now, most B2B or B2C companies were getting along by simply “guessing” their clients’ emotional needs but slowly, surely, this is changing.

 What are your customers’ needs is what this science aims for, which is obviously also different from the cold, analytical world of big data.